jebeyer/jebeyer.github.io/research.md

 ### Mathematics

 Most of my research is centered around [cluster algebras](https://en.wikipedia.org/wiki/Cluster_algebra), a type of commutative ring with connections to many different areas of mathematics and physics.
-In my research, I often consider connections to skein algebras, knot theory, decorated Teichmüller spaces, and higher Teichmüller spaces, while using tools from commutative algebra, algebraic geometry, representation theory, and combinatorics.
+I often consider connections to skein algebras, knot theory, decorated Teichmüller spaces, and higher Teichmüller spaces, while using tools from commutative algebra, algebraic geometry, representation theory, and combinatorics.

 ### Links